issp-center-dev/H-wave/sample/Hubbard_cubic/finiteT/UHFk/README.md

-# Sample for plotting band
+# Sample for calculating temperature dependence of magnetic properties

 ## What's this sample?